oneapi-src/level-zero-spec/scripts/core/PROG.md

 ${"###"} Function Group Size
 The group size for a function can be set using ::${x}FunctionSetGroupSize.
 If a group size is not set prior to encoding a dispatch function into a command list then a default will be chosen.
-The group size can updated over a series of encode dispatch operations.
+The group size can updated over a series of append dispatch operations.
 The driver will copy the group size information when encoding the dispatch function into the command list.

 ```c